rafgraph/detect-it/README.md

 Detects if a device is `mouseOnly`, `touchOnly`, or `hybrid`, and if the primary input is `mouse` or `touch`.
 Also detects if the browser supports the Pointer Events API, the Touch Events API, and passive event listeners.
 Detect It is tree-shakable and side-effect free.

+This is useful for creating device responsive UX and responding to user interactions.
+When creating apps with device responsive UX it is important to know what the user can do.
+Can they hover?
+Can they swipe?
+Etc. Once it's known what the user can do, the next question is how does the app listen for user input.
+For example, it's not enough to know that the user is on a touch device, the app also needs to know how to listen for touch input, should the app set Pointer Event listeners or Touch Event listeners?
+For more on this see the [Recommended usage](#recommended-usage) section.

+---

 [Live detection test](https://detect-it.rafgraph.dev) (code in the [demo repo](https://github.com/rafgraph/detect-it-demo))

 [![npm](https://img.shields.io/npm/dm/detect-it?label=npm)](https://www.npmjs.com/package/detect-it) [![npm bundle size (version)](https://img.shields.io/bundlephobia/minzip/detect-it@next?color=purple)](https://bundlephobia.com/result?p=detect-it@next) ![npm type definitions](https://img.shields.io/npm/types/detect-it?color=blue)